apache/tvm-rfcs/rfcs/0022-tir-non-scalar-constants.md

 # 5. Drawbacks

-Not all targets need/benefit from handling codegeneration differently for constants.
+* Not all targets need/benefit from handling codegeneration differently for constants.

     If we have to 'link' constants to TIR all the time, there might need a subsequent pass to pull them out.
 However, its clearer if we just 'link' constants where the target supports and benefits of having them expressed in TIR.

+* The IRModule::Add(...) for TIR PrimFuncs need to traverse the statements to add the constants to IRModule if they are not originally referencing the constants present in the IRModule "Constants" attribute.

 # 6. Alternatives and Discussion